MaxAnii/SENTRY/README.md

    - When a threshold is reached (e.g., excessive violation of message tolerance levels), Sentry automatically warns the respective users.
    - Warning notifications are sent to users, prompting them to adhere to group guidelines and norms.

-5. **Actionable Insights and Analytics**:
-   - Sentry provides comprehensive analytics and insights into group activity.
-   - Users can track trends, identify potential issues, and make informed decisions to maintain a healthy group environment.

-6. **Responsive Design and Accessibility**:
-   - The Sentry dashboard is designed to be mobile-friendly, ensuring users can manage and monitor their groups from anywhere, at any time.

-By following this structured process, Sentry empowers users to effectively manage and maintain positive environments within their WhatsApp groups, promoting meaningful interactions and community engagement.

 ## Getting Started